hellerve/blog/wip/Atoms,_And_Why_Theyre_Useful.md

 ## The performance argument

-If you settle on providing atoms as a fundamental type in your programming language, a whole world of possibilities open to you as an implementor.
+If you settle on providing atoms as a fundamental type in your programming language, a whole world of possibilities opens up to you as an implementer.
 In most languages comparing symbols is much faster than comparing, say, strings or symbols<sup><a href="#4">4</a></sup>.